Culture Kings: 25 Company Culture Examples To Get You Inspired

 2. Blackbaud’s Company Culture

 Blackbaud, a provider of cloud-based software for the philanthropic industry, built its company culture around a shared passion for giving back.
-“You can’t truly be successful at Blackbaud unless you are passionate about serving the nonprofit community,” says Brandon Phipps, VP of Sales and Market Development at Blackbaud.
+“You can’t truly be successful at Blackbaud unless you are passionate about serving the nonprofit community,” says Brandon Phipps, Vice President of Sales and Market Development at Blackbaud.

 The company walks the walk by organizing team-wide service projects, providing time off to volunteer and offering a company match for employee charitable-giving.
 Employees are also encouraged to participate in the selection process of the company’s Blackbaud Community Grants program which awards grant money to local nonprofits in Austin, TX.
 Of course, it isn’t all work, as the company also hosts social events themed to topics they love, like pinewood derbies, Harry Potter and an annual Star Wars movie marathon.